Deci-AI/super-gradients/documentation/source/PoseEstimation.md

 In summary, top-down approach starts with detecting an object and then estimates its pose, while bottom-up approach first identifies the body parts and then forms a complete pose.

+## Implemented models

-SuperGradients provides a recipe for training a SOTA **bottom-up** model called `DEKR` from ["Bottom-Up Human Pose Estimation Via Disentangled Keypoint Regression"](https://arxiv.org/abs/2104.02300) paper.
+* [DEKR](https://arxiv.org/abs/2104.02300) - Bottom-Up Human Pose Estimation Via Disentangled Keypoint Regression

 ## Datasets